Out of the Past (Agents of S.H.I.E.L.D.): Plot

 Following the events of "Alien Commies from the Future!", the Phil Coulson LMD has been arrested by S.H.I.E.L.D.
-Agent Daniel Sousa for trespassing on Area 51, as well as seeing the world in black-and-white and hearing an internal monologue due to damage sustained while battling the Chronicoms.
+Agent Daniel Sousa for trespassing on Area 51.
+Coulson is currently seeing the world in black-and-white and hearing an internal monologue due to damage sustained while battling the Chronicoms.
 Realizing today is the day Sousa is killed by the Russians after delivering vital technology to Howard Stark, Coulson uses his historical knowledge to impersonate Sousa's contact and convince him they are to pick up the device while in transit.
 He also makes contact with his team via their Chronicom ally Enoch to let them know what he is doing.

 Agents Elena "Yo-Yo" Rodriguez and Deke Shaw pick up the device, but the latter is kidnapped by Hydra agents and taken to their boss, Wilfred Malick, who has since become a high-ranking S.H.I.E.L.D. officer since Deke last encountered him in 1931.
 Despite the danger, Deke manages to convince Malick to let him go after reminding the latter that he spared his life.
 After Chronicoms attack them on the way, Coulson and his team evacuate Sousa onto their mobile headquarters, Zephyr One, posing as top-secret government operatives to maintain history.
 Following Melinda May's uncharacteristic behavior around Sousa and the device, scientist Jemma Simmons discovers May acquired the ability to experience others' emotions.

 When Sousa reveals that he knows Hydra has infiltrated S.H.I.E.L.D., Coulson deduces that the former actually killed him to prevent him from revealing their secret.
 After conferring with Director Alphonso "Mack" Mackenzie and Agent Daisy Johnson, they decide to find a way to save Sousa without changing history.
 Suspicious of the team's intentions however, Sousa flees Zephyr One to make his delivery.
 He successfully makes it to the rendezvous point and delivers the device before the modern day agents tranquilize him, allowing Coulson to impersonate him and fake his death.
 Back onboard Zephyr One, Coulson tells Sousa that they are S.H.I.E.L.D. agents from the future, and that to protect the timeline, he cannot go back to 1955.
 Simmons repairs Coulson as the team jumps to 1973.
 Unbeknownst to them, a Chronicom stayed behind to propose an alliance with Malick.